The Father I Never Knew But Always Loved

 20 times more likely to end up in prison

 Is it possible that there could be some damage control if the children were taught to forgive their fathers and to love and respect them for whatever measure of good there was in them?
+Below are five of my father's valuable lifetime gifts to me.

 My father died in a motor vehicle accident in his early twenties.
 As an adult, I was privileged to meet the pastor who presided at my father’s funeral.
 The pastor seemed happy to meet his friend’s baby all grown up, and he told me only positive things about the deceased.
 However, years earlier when he comforted my father’s siblings, he told them that my father had a certain character weakness that might have ruined his life had he lived longer.